mbarker84/css-irl/src/pages/how-to-convince-your-team-to-adopt-grid.md

 ---
-title: 'How to convince your team to adopt CSS Grid'
+title: 'How to Convince Your Team to Adopt CSS Grid'
 date: '2019-03-09'
 ---